 Figure 1.
 Spatial relationship between datasets: difference between Traffic Analysis Zones (TAZ, red) and Census Dissemination Area (DA, black).

 To simulate the changes in accessibility, metropolitan regions are usually broken down into a set of small geographic zones, similar (or in many cases identical) to the set of zones used for regional travel forecasting.
-For TTS variables, the finest level of spatial aggregation is that of the Traffic Zone, also referred to as the Traffic Analysis Zone (TAZ).
-A Traffic Zone is a polygon which typically falls along the centre line of roads or the natural geographic boundaries(Data Management Group 2019).
+For TTS variables, the finest level of spatial aggregation is that of the Traffic Analysis Zone (TAZ).
+A TAZ is a polygon which typically falls along the centre line of roads or the natural geographic boundaries(Data Management Group 2019).
 Not as a rule, but TAZ zones roughly follow Census tract boundaries, which are slightly bigger than DA boundaries.
 Figure 1 presents an example of TAZ polygons overlaid with Census DA boundaries.

 Over the years, TTS data has been collected for changing TAZ boundaries, or in other words, different zone systems due to growing population and expanding extents of the survey in the GTHA region over the years.
 To make the TTS data consistent for comparing over all years from 1986 to 2016, the Data Management Group (DMG) at the UTTRI, the custodian of the dataset derived from TTS, made all surveys available in the 2001 zone system, for convenience of researchers (any zone system could have been chosen for that matter).
-UTTRI used the 2001 TAZ system to model travel times for the GTHA on EMME for all TTS years based on the origin-destination trip data collected in the survey.
+UTTRI used the 2001 TAZ system to model travel times for the GTHA in the EMME network modeling system for all TTS years based on the origin-destination trip data collected in the survey.
 The travel time data was used to create further transportation accessibility variables.

 Land use data collected by DMTI and by the Department of Geography uses the spatial unit of a parcel polygon.
 Teranet records have attributes representing x and y coordinates matching to parcel centroids.